 All residents and small businesses will receive notices informing them of details, terms and conditions of the renewal program and will automatically be enrolled unless they:

 Notices will be mailed in December.
-Ratepayers receiving will automatically be enrolled unless they take steps to opt out during the three-week opt out period.
-Ratepayers not currently participating in the Village’s program and who are enrolled with other suppliers will receive opt out notices and may call FirstEnergy Solutions at (888) 651-5200 to enroll.
+Ratepayers receiving opt out notices will automatically be enrolled unless they take steps to opt out during the three-week opt out period.
+Ratepayers not currently participating in the Village’s program and who are enrolled with other suppliers will receive informative, opt in notices and may call FirstEnergy Solutions at (888) 651-5200 to enroll.
 There is never a termination fee.
-If ratepayers choose to leave the program, they may return (at no re-enrollment charge) after a six-month waiting period. informative, opt in notices
+If ratepayers choose to leave the program, they may return (at no re-enrollment charge) after a six-month waiting period.

 Residents continue to receive one bill from ComEd to include the electric supply charges from FirstEnergy.
 ComEd will continue to charge for delivery.
 The way you pay your bill, such as budget billing or automatic payment, does not change.